Introduction to the scenery description langage of the POV-Ray Raytracer - page 3 -

 & Download

-III What belongs to a scene?
+Scene Structure - What belongs to a Scene?

 • 0. #include Including files with predefined declarations for colors, textures, and similar things.